Skrylar/ImpromptuModular/README.md

 ## License

-Based on code from the Fundamental and AudibleInstruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.
+Based on code from the Fundamental and Audible Instruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.

 See ./LICENSE.txt for all licenses.